 Keep in mind that R-22 phase out may also impact costs.
 R-22 is the old standard for residential air conditioners, and in 2020, it will no longer be produced or imported in the United States.
 Although you are not required to stop using R-22 air conditioners nor replace existing equipment, R-22 supplies will be more limited and costs to service equipment with R-22 may rise.
 If you do have an older system, keep in mind you’ll need to switch to more ozone-friendly refrigerants when it’s time to replace your unit.

-Benefits of an HVAC System
+What are the Benefits of an HVAC System?

 Although it may seem like a costly project for your home or business, the long list of pros makes it worth the investment.
 There are a lot of benefits to having a modern HVAC system rather than just an air conditioner.
 For one, it is a major energy-saver and, thus, is better for the environment.
 This efficient use of energy also saves you money in the long run, so those initial installation costs might not seem as bad.